The Doctor sighed and looked at the starfield stretched

 He told her.
 He could never explain, of course, that to him it had been

-no more than a few months since he had been here last.
-That he had not
+no more than a few months since he had been here last and that he had

 It was early evening on what felt like a late spring day, though he knew